The number of legal vacancies advertised across the UK has grown by 48% in the third quarter of 2015 compared to the same time last year.

 Key skills in demand

 "In banking and financial services, the increases in pressure from regulators, coupled with more positive sentiment, has seen demand for transactional and regulatory lawyers become particularly prominent.
-In private practice, lawyers specialising in real estate, corporate and project finance has been especially sought after,” continued Sam.
+In private practice, lawyers specialising in real estate, corporate and project finance has been especially sought after,” continued Daniel.

 Growth in North West